nfagerlund/terraform-website/content/source/docs/cloud/overview.html.md

 But working with a team requires a remote workflow — at minimum, state must be stored in a shared backend, and ideally Terraform should execute in a shared environment instead of on a random workstation.
 This makes it possible to share responsibilities, share awareness, and avoid single points of failure.

 Terraform Cloud offers a team-oriented remote Terraform workflow, designed to be comfortable for existing Terraform users and easily learnable for new users.
+The foundations of this workflow are remote Terraform execution, a workspace-based organizational model, version control integration, command-line integration, cross-workspace data sharing, and a private Terraform module registry.

 ### Remote Terraform Execution